rishabh-wagh/Titanic/README.md

   * Decision Tree Classifier
   * Gradient Boost Trees
   * CatBoost Algorithm

-I determined the accuracy of these algorithms and choose the best algorithm for prediction.
+I determined the accuracy of these algorithms using cross-validation and chose the best algorithm for prediction